jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 People want to contribute to the conversation but have nothing meaningful to say.
 So they revert to effortless agreement or pedantic criticism.
 Because they can't add anything or do anything that is useful, they act in a way that is "completely worthless".

 Another idea is also key in this quote: shame and brutal honesty are tools for changing behavior.
 While there are some cases where this is an effective tactic, it's more often used a means of self-indulgence on the part of the criticizer.
-Far too many people use unsolicited honesty as an excuse for casual cruelty.&nbsp;
+Far too many people use unsolicited honesty as an excuse for casual cruelty.

 {% include widgets/summary.html id="Fighters-Mindset" %}